ivinteractive/laravel-rotation/README.md

 return [
     /**
-     * The columns to be decrypted and reencrypted.
+     * The columns to be decrypted and re-encrypted.
 The columns must be
      * an array of string with the format '{TABLENAME}.{PRIMARY_KEY}.{COLUMN_NAME}'.
      */
     'columns' => [